Our Board

 TREASURER

-Leah is the lead Cardiac Physiologist/Cardiac Sonographer at the Canberra Hospital.
-Leah started her career in Cardiac Diagnostics in 2001 after the completion of her Science degree with Honours from the Australian National University.
-Over the past 19 years Leah has completed her certificate in cardiac devices by the International Board of Heat Rhythm Examiners (IBHRE) and she has a Graduate Diploma in Cardiac Ultrasound (QUT).
-Leah has also worked in major teaching hospital in Canberra and Melbourne and enjoys mentoring and educating junior staff.
-PiCSA is a fundamental association for all Cardiac Physiologist and Cardiac sonographer by ensuring clinical governance, education and support for all Cardiac Physiologist.
-Supporting our professional is important to guarantee our growth as a significant profession within all Cardiology departments.
+Leah has also worked in major teaching hospital in Canberra and Melbourne and enjoys mentoring and educating.
+PiCSA is a fundamental association for all Cardiac Physiologist and Cardiac sonographers by ensuring clinical governance, education and support for all Cardiac Physiologist.
+Supporting our professional is important to guarantee our growth as a significant profession within all Cardiology departments

 Tina Hetherington